Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Data availability

 \section{Data availability}

 The raw data used in this paper were obtained from the Web of Science database produced by Clarivate Analytics.
 Due to license restrictions, the data cannot be made openly available.
-To obtain Web of Science data, please contact Clarivate Analytics (\url{https://clarivate.com/products/web-of-science}).
-Results of cleaning and clustering can be found on Zenodo (\url{https://zenodo.org/deposit/3964602}).
+To obtain Web of Science data, please contact Clarivate Analytics.\footnote{\url{https://clarivate.com/products/web-of-science}}